-This setting is set automatically by Audyssey MultEQ® XT Room Correction and Speaker Setup function (→ page 31).
+This setting is set automatically by Audyssey MultEQ® XT32 Room Correction and Speaker Setup function (→ page 33).
+For Speakers B, you need to change the settings manually.

 Here you can specify the distance from each speaker to the listening position so that the sound from each speaker arrives at the listener's ears as the sound designer intended.